 Michigan's sex trafficking law prohibits use of a minor for child sexually abusive activity without regard to force, fraud, or coercion of the minor in commission of the offense.
 However, Michigan's forced labor or services law also applies to minor sex trafficking victims and requires proof of force, fraud or coercion.
-The state CSEC laws include enticing away a female under sixteen and producing child sexually abusive activity or material; neither refers to the human trafficking statute for prosecution or victim protection.
+The state CSEC laws include enticing away a female under sixteen and producing child sexually abusive activity or material; neither CSEC law, nor the prostitution law refers to the human trafficking statute to identify commercially sexually exploited minors as victims of sex trafficking.
+The state racketeering law includes human trafficking and CSEC offenses as predicate acts.

 The sex trafficking law cannot be used to prosecute demand and no CSEC laws include the crime of buying sex with a minor.
 In the absence of any applicable CSEC law, a buyer could be prosecuted for accosting, enticing or soliciting a minor under 16 for immoral purpose, although the result is misidentification of the buyer and victim.
 This crime is the predicate offense for the statute on use of the Internet or a computer system to commit sex offenses, which may provide a means of prosecuting buyers who use the Internet to purchase sex acts with minors under 16.
 Michigan's general prostitution law, which includes soliciting and patronizing prostitution, does not distinguish between purchasing commercial sex acts with an adult versus a minor.
 Possession of child pornography is punishable by up to four years imprisonment and a possible fine up to \$10,000; however, a mistake of age defense may be available for this offense based on a buyer's reasonable efforts to determine the age of the child.
-Victim restitution is not mandatory and convicted buyers do not face asset forfeiture or civil penalties.
+Victim restitution is not mandatory but buyers face asset forfeiture under nuisance laws for prostitution offenses.
 All of the sex offenses that a buyer could be convicted of require registration as a sex offender, but buyers convicted of soliciting and patronizing prostitution, even with a minor, are not required to register.

-Demand Si Crime (name of law abridged) Classification Sentence Fine (and/or) Asset Forfeiture (available) Soliciting and patron- izing prostitution (§ 750.449a) Misdemeanor Max.
-93 days (1st offense); 1 year (2nd of- fense); or 2 years (3rd offense) Max. \$500 (1st offense); \$1,000 (2nd offense); \$2,000 (3rd offense) 0 Possessing child pornography (§ 750.145c(4)) Felony Max.
+Crime (name of law abridged) Classification Sentence Fine (and/or) Asset Forfeiture (available) Soliciting and patronizing prostitution (§ 750.449a) Misdemeanor Max.
+93 days (1st offense); 1 year (2nd of- fense); or 2 years (3rd offense) Max. \$500 (1st offense); \$1,000 (2nd offense); \$2,000 (3rd offense) • Possessing child pornography (§ 750.145c(4)) Felony Max.
 4 years Max. \$10,000 0

-\ All criminal penalties are statutory; many states also have sentencing guidelines that are not codified which affect sentencing, \\ For a full discussion, see the analysis and recommendations report at www.sharedhope.org/reportcards.aspx
+^{} All criminal penalties are statutory; many states also have sentencing guidelines that are not codified which affect sentencing For a full discussion, see the analysis and recommendations report at www.sharedhope.org,